-In connection with preparing this Quarterly Report on Form 10-Q, management became aware of an error related to the Company's interpretation and application of the effective date of changes in the accounting treatment of its net operating losses in accordance with the new tax laws instituted by the Tax Cuts and Jobs Act of 2017, which was signed into law on December 22, 2017 (the "TCJA").
-This error, which was not detected as of the end of the period covered by this Quarterly Report on Form 10-Q, resulted in a restatement to the Company's financial statements for the fiscal year ended March 31, 2018 and quarter ended December 31, 2017.
+In connection with preparing our Quarterly Report on Form 10-Q, for the quarter ended June 30, 2018, management became aware of an error related to the Company's interpretation and application of the effective date of changes in the accounting treatment of its net operating losses in accordance with the new tax laws instituted by the Tax Cuts and Jobs Act of 2017, which was signed into law on December 22, 2017 (the "TCJA").
+This error, which was not detected until the period covered by this Quarterly Report, resulted in a restatement to the Company's financial statements for the fiscal year ended March 31, 2018 and quarter ended December 31, 2017.
 The error was caused by an inadequate design in controls pertaining to the Company's review and analysis of changing tax legislation.
 The deficiency represents a material weakness in the Company's internal control over financial reporting.